Mountain Biking in Courchevel

 - The typical terrain and angle of decent you will be riding

+If you bring your own bike then there's no point filling your excess baggage with spare bike parts (unless your bike requires specific specialist component parts).
 Courchevel has some excellent biking shops that sell plenty of spare parts and components for your bike.
 However, remember the spares list does not extend to some obscure pivot in your one off special downhill rig.
-We are talking rear mechs, pedals, cranks, chains, cassettes, brakes, brake pads, cables etc from the more popular manufacturers.
+We're talking rear mechs, pedals, cranks, chains, cassettes, brakes, brake pads, cables etc from the more popular manufacturers.
 The exception to this rule is the rear gear hanger; bring one with you for your bike, especially if it’s of the super funky alternative/rare type.
-The bike shops do not carry this part for all the different bike manufacturers and the models they make and it is probable the most frequently damaged part in the event of a crash.
+The bike shops do not carry this part for all the different bike manufacturers and models, and it's probably the most frequently damaged part in the event of a crash.
 Even a relatively innocuous fall can damage this part and although they can often be bent back into shape, it would be a shame to ruin your holiday if this were not the case.

 It is highly advisable to ensure your own bike is in tip top condition before lugging it all the way over to France.
-A days riding in the Alps equates to many rides out in the UK and the wear and tear on your bike reflects this.
-If you start the week with your bike in a poor to average state of repair it will let you down at some point and spoil the day, if not the weeks enjoyment.
-If you are not a competent mechanic then your local independent bike shop will provide a service for your pride and joy to ensure you and it remain friends for the week.
-It is money well spent to upgrade your tires if they are of the lighter weight cross country variety and purchase some free ride tyres with a 2.3 section to smooth your way and avoid the punctures.
-There is every chance a set of brake pads will disappear in a week so bring a spare pair and carry them with you on the trail to avoid that metal on metal effect!
+A day riding in the Alps equates to many rides in the UK, and the wear and tear on your bike reflects this.
+If you start the week with your bike in a poor to average state of repair it will let you down at some point and spoil the day, if not the week's enjoyment.
+If you're not a competent bike mechanic then have your local bike shop service your pride and joy.
+It's also money well spent to upgrade your tyres if they are of the lighter weight cross-country variety, and purchase some free ride tyres with a 2.3 section to smooth your way and avoid the punctures.
+There is every chance a set of brake pads will disappear in a week, so bring a spare pair and carry them with you on the trails to avoid that metal on metal effect!
 If you run out of time before you come away, Courchevel local bike shops will be able to carry out a service for you.